HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 ### Others
 [2019-10-19][Active] https://github.com/dtolnay/syn - Parser for Rust source code.
 [2019-10-23][Active] https://github.com/kevinmehall/rust-peg - rust-peg is a simple yet flexible parser generator based on the Parsing Expression Grammar formalism.
 It provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.
+[2019-10-23][Active] https://github.com/mtojek/ohlavpn - Find working VPN proxy all over the world.
+Use Hola VPN API to grab a list of fast VPN proxy servers all over the world.
+Use the IP-API endpoint to check their geolocation and owners (mind the service limits).

 ### Blockchain
 [2019-10-22][Active] https://github.com/holochain/holochain-rust - The core Holochain framework written in rust, a container API for running it (with rust and node implementations), and hdk-rust library for writing Zomes.
 [2019-10-23][Active] https://github.com/rust-bitcoin/rust-bitcoin - Library with support for de/serialization, parsing and executing on data structures and network messages related to Bitcoin.
 [2019-10-23][Active] https://github.com/libra/libra - too well known.
+[2019-10-7][Active] https://github.com/paritytech/trie - A generic implementation of the Base-16 Modified Merkle Tree ("Trie") data structure: Trie DB (trie-db crate) and Trie Hash (trie-hash crate). explanation： https://zhuanlan.zhihu.com/p/46702178
+[2019-10-7][Active] https://github.com/tafia/quick-patricia-trie - A toy implementation of a (merkle)patricia tree as used in ethereum.
+The implementation is strongly inspired by parity patricia-trie.
+This is a total reimplementation from scratch so there are numerous differences.

 ### Some not relative stuff
 contribuing guide: https://github.com/nix-rust/nix/blob/master/CONTRIBUTING.md; https://github.com/rust-rosetta/rust-rosetta/blob/master/CONTRIBUTING.md